 These reports also contain information on the changes compared to the previous quarter and the same quarter of the previous year.
-This information allows the Ministry for Economic Affairs to make a continuous analysis of differences compared to the previous reports and compared with their own forecasts of revenues as part of budget-related reporting.
-In addition to this, the Ministry for Economic

-Affairs receives quarterly reports from LBEG on the development of the cross-border value (for natural gas).
+This information allows the Ministry of Economic Affairs to make a continuous analysis of differences compared to the previous reports and compared with their own forecasts of revenues as part of budget-related reporting.
+In addition to this, the Ministry of Economic Affairs receives quarterly reports from LBEG on the development of the cross-border value (for natural gas).
 In October, LBEG consolidates the quarterly reports to create an annual report on the basis of the companies' annual declarations which shows corresponding additional amounts due and overpayments.

-The Ministry of Finance provides the Ministry for Economic Affairs with a monthly overview of revenues and expenditure for the extraction royalties based on the Cashier Office's data and this is subsequently also passed on to LBEG.
-In May and November the Ministry for Economic Affairs produces a forecast of extraction royalties for the Ministry of Finance's tax estimate and explains excess amounts/shortfalls to the Ministry of Finance.
-In addition to this, the Ministry for Economic Affairs gives an annual report to the Ministry of Finance on the situation of the oil and gas industry in Lower Saxony, which also contains information on the amount and development of extraction royalties.
+The Ministry of Finance provides the Ministry of Economic Affairs with a monthly overview of revenues and expenditure for the extraction royalties based on the Cashier Office's data and this is subsequently also passed on to LBEG.
+In May and November, the Ministry of Economic Affairs produces a forecast of extraction royalties for the Ministry of Finance's tax estimate and explains excess amounts/shortfalls to the Ministry of Finance.
+In addition to this, the Ministry of